Have you found the Sun Blocking Clothing For You and your family yet?

 Sunburns may just seem like an uncomfortable result that is over quickly to yesterday’s overexposure to the sun.

 Sunburn actually has many long-term implications for people’s health.
 Just one severe sunburn in childhood, or five sunburns throughout a person’s life, will double your risk of developing skin cancer.

-Just a minute here to remind you.
-Skin cancers usually occur a few years after your sunburns.
+Just to remind you: Skin cancers usually occur a few years after your sunburns.
 Melanoma is especially sneaky about how it shows up.
-Yes, it will usually be several years after the sunburns.
+Yes, it will usually be several years after the sunburn.
 How many years?
 Who knows?

-Therefore, it is critical to shield our children from too much sun from Day .
+Therefore, it is critical to shield our children from too much sun from birth.
 We also need to continue protecting ourselves from the sun as we age.

-Don’tt be fooled by those cloudy days.
-It is not okay to leave the house withoutyour sun blocking clothing as well as the sunscreen.
+Don’t be fooled by those cloudy days.
+It is not okay to leave the house withoutyour sun blocking clothing as well as sunscreen.
 Even on days of light cloud cover, 80% of UVB rays can still reach the Earth’s surface, and you can still get sunburn and skin damage.